-- 1. Possession of a Bachelor of Science in Nursing (BSN) degree with an overall undergraduate grade point average of 3.0 on a 4.0 scale. - 2.
-GRE (Graduate Record Examination) for applicants with an overall undergraduate grade point average of less than 3.25. - 3.
-Two completed recommendation forms from professional associates (one of whom must be a nurse) who can assess your potential for an administrative role and/or your potential for graduate study. - 4.
+- 1. Possession of a Bachelor of Science in Nursing (BSN) degree with an overall undergraduate grade point average of 3.0 on a 4.0 scale. - GRE (Graduate Record Examination) for applicants with an overall undergraduate grade point average of less than 3.25. - Two completed recommendation forms from professional associates (one of whom must be a nurse) who can assess your potential for an administrative role and/or your potential for graduate study. - 4.
 Current resume. - 5.
 Statement of goals for graduate education in specialty. - 6.
 Copy of current Michigan RN license. - 7.
 Current employment status: Significant work experience provides a basis for achievement of graduate course objectives.
 It is recommended that students have professional work experience prior to and concurrent with enrollment in the program.
 This issue will be addressed at the admission interview. - 8.
 Interview with the Chair of Nursing Graduate Program.
-Prerequisite course work will be determined at this time.
+Prerequisite course work will be determined at this time. - 9.
+Criminal background clearance prior to clinical practicum courses.